 - The physician certification is valid for 30 days.

 - If a patient gets a certification and fails to submit it to ADH within 30 days, they must get a new certification.

-- A patient’s registration identification card is valid for one year from issuance.
+- A patient’s registration identification card is valid for no more than one year from issuance.